norcams/iaas/docs/team/operations/local-repo.rst

 pointer to one of those snapshots.
 Those pointers are never moved without consideration or testing, especially the links in the **prod** directory.
 The upshot is thus: packages and files can be trusted not to be updated or altered in an uncontrolled fashion, and is available locally at all times.
+It is possible to set up further such repos, in case a certain installation requires packages from a very specific date (other than in **test** and **prod**).

 **yumrepo** and **aptrepo** should be assumed to be like any other ``external`` repositories, just that these `external` repositories are coincidentally managed by